Chromoprotein/small-projects/README.md

 ### PlaceholderPosts

 It fetches posts from https://jsonplaceholder.typicode.com/posts.
 It has simple pagination, error handling, and a custom hook.
+Uses TypeScript.

 To do: styling